Easy Baileys Marbled Chocolate Ice Cream with Baileys Chocolate Sauce

 I made a mini tub of ice-cream so that CT and I could have a taster before launching it on the world.
 My goodness it was good, no, not good, positively addictive!
 A little Baileys goes a long way and there was no mistaking its presence here.
 Having finished the ice-cream, we were tempted to wolf down the sauce too, but I managed to restrain us both so that a full jug will be accompanying the second serving tomorrow.

-For further Baileys recipe inspiration head to their website and also check out the links below.
+For further Baileys recipe inspiration check out the links below.

 - 100g dark chocolate (I used 90%)